KaushalNaresh/US_Politics/README.md

 ## Usage

 To explore the data and analysis, navigate to the respective directories.
 For a deep dive into the visualizations, run the Dash applications locally by executing the following command in each app's directory:

+> python app.py

+or you can directly access these apps on [Dash_App_1](https://data-and-web-technologies-for-data.onrender.com/) and [Dash_App_2](https://data-and-web-technologies-for-data-1cu1.onrender.com/)

+## Contributions

+This project is the culmination of collaborative efforts.
+Contributions to further expand on this research are welcome.
+Please submit a pull request or open an issue to discuss potential changes or additions.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+Special thanks to all the data providers, including the U.S. Census Bureau and allsides.com, for making their data accessible for academic and research purposes.

+---

+For more information on the project's methodology, findings, and implications, please refer to the comprehensive report included in this repository.